Crustum/.github/profile/README.md

-# Crustum - CakePHP Plugins

-We build powerful, production-ready plugins for modern CakePHP applications.
+We build powerful, production-ready tools, plugins, and applications for modern web development.

 ## About

 Crustum is a collection of high-quality CakePHP plugins designed to extend the framework's capabilities and simplify complex development tasks.
 Our plugins integrate seamlessly with CakePHP's architecture, following framework conventions and best practices.

-The name "Crustum" comes from Latin, meaning "cake" or "pastry"—a fitting tribute to the CakePHP framework we build for.
+The name "Crustum" comes from Latin, meaning "cake" or "pastry" — a fitting tribute to the CakePHP framework we build for.

 ## Key Plugins